How Much Does it Cost to Elope in 2025?

 On average, we have seen elopements cost anywhere from $2,000 to $15,000.
 It all depends on what the couple decides to do on their elopement day.

-Traditional weddings, according to The Knot, averaged just under $34,000 in 2019.
+Traditional weddings, according to The Knot, averaged $35,000 in 2023.
 So, yes, it can be cheaper to elope instead of having a wedding.

 So how did we come up with all these numbers for elopements?
 What should be included in the cost of an elopement versus a traditional wedding?

-When it comes to the cost to elope, couples need to consider multiple things and understand that elopements can be as elaborate or as simple as they want.
+When it comes to the cost of eloping, couples need to consider multiple things and understand that elopements can be as elaborate or as simple as they want.
+Your budget should focus on what’s most important to you—whether that’s an epic location, stunning photography, or a dream dress.

 However, couples are realizing that elopements can also serve as a unique wedding experience.
 So many couples plan their elopements at unique places they’ve never been to before.